Funded

 Transparency & Honesty

-During the due diligence process, lenders will factually check the provided information.
+During the due diligence process, lenders will carefully verify any information you provide.

-If they find discrepancies, falsified or misleading information, it could torpedo the deal.
+If they find discrepancies, falsified or misleading information, it could derail the deal.

-Simply put, be upfront about your financial situation and avoid surprising the lender with things that might make your deal not favourable.
+Simply put, be upfront about your financial situation and avoid surprising the lender with anything that might make your deal appear unfavorable.

-Building trust with a lender will only increase your chances of funding approval.
+Building trust with a lender will increase your chances of approval.

-If things don’t add up and there is a lack of trust, qualifying will be nearly impossible.
+Conversely, if things don’t add up and trust is lacking, qualifying will be nearly impossible.

 Clear & Realistic Exit Strategy